venkateswarak/project12/group12_project.md

-Soon, we will build our initial coding and post the code in our GitHub repository and instructions on installation are in the README.md file at the root level.
+ Posted the code in our GitHub repository and instructions on installation are in the README.md file at the root level.